 ii.
 OPERATING/CAPITAL LEASE: We help you secure the appropriate capital or operating lease for a solar system through our banking partners.
 This allows you to obtain up to 100% financing so you can use your capital elsewhere.

 iii.
-PACE: PACE is enables commercial property owners to procure energy efficiency and renewable energy projects through low-cost, long-term financing.
+PACE: PACE enables commercial property owners to procure energy efficiency and renewable energy projects through low-cost, long-term financing.
 Property-assessed clean energy (CPACE) is a financing structure in which building owners borrow money for energy efficiency, renewable energy, or other projects and make repayments via an assessment on their property tax bill.

 Solect constructs, maintains, operates, and owns a solar system on your property.